concerto/concerto-player/README.md

 * ...maybe edit chroot_tasks.sh
 * sudo ./make_chroot.sh
 * sudo ./make_bootable_image.sh
-* qemu -m 1024 -snapshot -hda concerto.img # try out in qemu
+* qemu-system-x86_64 -m 1024 -snapshot -hda concerto.img # try out in qemu
 * dd if=concerto.img of=/dev/sdX # copy image to flash drive

 apt-cacher-ng is recommended for development purposes (to reduce load on the Debian mirrors), and the default mirror URL is set up with this in mind.
 If you don't want to use apt-cacher-ng (e.g. you're only building this once), you may edit make_chroot.sh and change the MIRROR_URL to your preferred Debian mirror.